Recap: Community S2 E24: For a Few Paintballs More

 "Let's not draw this out."

-- Operation Blank: Increasing passive aggressive iteration between Jeff and Troy.
+- Operation Blank: An increasingly passive aggressive iteration between Jeff and Troy.

 - Opposing Combat Philosophies: Jeff and Troy have two different plans on to how to defeat City College.
 Annie merges them into one.